Greek Lamb Chops (Paidakia) Recipe – European Special

 Recipe Notes:

-Marinating Time: For best results, marinate the lamb chops for at least 1 hour.
-Longer marination will enhance the flavors.
+Marinating Time: For best flavor, marinate the lamb chops for at least 1 hour—or overnight if you have time.

-Alternative Cooking Methods: If you don’t have a grill or prefer not to use one, you can also pan-sear the lamb chops in a hot skillet with a bit of olive oil, then finish cooking them in the oven if needed.
+Alternative Cooking Methods: If you don’t have a grill, pan-sear in a hot skillet then finish in a preheated oven.

-Accompaniments: Greek lamb chops are delicious with traditional sides like tzatziki sauce, Greek salad, roasted potatoes, or pita bread.
+Accompaniments: Serve with tzatziki sauce, Greek salad, roasted potatoes, or warm pita bread.